babylonlabs-io/rollup-bsn-contracts/MIGRATION.md

 Understanding the migration process is crucial for successful upgrades:

-1. **The `migrate` entry point runs on the OLD contract** - When you call `babylond tx wasm migrate`, the migration function from the currently deployed contract (old code) is executed, not the new contract.
+1. **The `migrate` entry point runs on the NEW code** - When you call `babylond tx wasm migrate`, the blockchain loads the new contract code and executes its `migrate` function against the existing state of the contract address.

 2. **Migration requirements**:
-   - The old contract must have exported a `migrate` entry point at deployment time
+   - The new code you are migrating to must export a `migrate` entry point
-   - If the old contract has no `migrate` export, migration fails with:
+   - If the new code has no `migrate` export, migration fails with: `"Missing
-     `"Missing export migrate"`
+     export: migrate"`
    - **Only the contract admin can execute migrations** - this is enforced by the CosmWasm runtime
    - The contract must have been instantiated with an admin (using `--admin`